dirflash/dirflash/README.md

 ## About me

 I'm Aaron Davis.
-An Systems Architect at [Cisco](https://www.cisco.com).
+A Systems Architect at [Cisco](https://www.cisco.com).

+I'm oringally from Houston, and recently moved to Colorado.
+I don't miss the heat, and love the view.

 I ocassionally blog and tweet about technology and DevNet.